midi2-dev/bl-midi2-rs/README.md

 let mut owned: NoteOn::<[u32; 4]> = {
     let buffer = [0x4898_5E03_u32, 0x6A14_E98A];
-    // the borrowed message is imutable and cannot outlive `buffer` let borrowed = NoteOn::try_from(&buffer[..]).expect("Data is valid");
+    // the borrowed message is immutable and cannot outlive `buffer` let borrowed = NoteOn::try_from(&buffer[..]).expect("Data is valid");
     borrowed.try_rebuffer_into().expect("Buffer is large enough") };

-// the owned message is mutable an liberated from the buffer lifetime. owned.set_channel(u4::new(0x9));
+// the owned message is mutable and liberated from the buffer lifetime. owned.set_channel(u4::new(0x9));
 assert_eq!(owned.data(), &[0x4899_5E03, 0x6A14_E98A])
 ```